Are you searching for the best Dutch oven but can’t decide between Staub and Lodge?

 So, which Dutch oven has the better moisture retention?

-To find out, I conducted a simple test.
+I conducted a simple test to find out.

 I poured 32 ounces of water into a Lodge and Staub Dutch oven and secured the lids on top.
 Then, I placed both Dutch ovens on the stove and turned the heat to high.